nievesalvin/github-tutorial/README.md

 * Click "_New_"
 ![](new-img.png)
-* Type in the name of the repository you want to make and press "_create_"
+* Type in the name of the repository you want to make and press "_Create_"
 ![](create-img.png)
 * Make sure SSH is selected and Copy and paste the code from **"or push an existing repository from